How does homemade coconut oil deodorant compare to commercial products?

 A Final Experiment: The Stain Test

-The first two deodorant stripes (Passionate Homemaking and Wellness Mama) left no stain, and there was only a very slight mark on the last spot (Wardee’s), likely due to the clay in the recipe.
-This would probably not show up at all on light colored clothing.
+The first 2 deodorant stripes (Passionate Homemaking and Wellness Mama) left no stain, and there was only a very slight mark on the last spot (Wardee’s), likely due to the clay in the recipe.
+This most likely won’t show up at all on light-colored clothing.

-If you are concerned about staining with Wardee’s recipe, perhaps use a little less clay or more coconut oil to “thin” the mixture.
-Or you could try applying a small amount of a natural stain remover prior to washing the clothing.
 The mark was so faint, though, that I wouldn’t have noticed it without looking for it.
-Because most people usually wouldn’t have such a high volume of deodorant on their shirt anyway, I wouldn’t “sweat” it at all (pun intended) .
+Because most people usually wouldn’t have such a high volume of deodorant on their shirt anyway, I wouldn’t “sweat” it at all (pun intended). 🙂

 My Final Choice